-Aside from a handful, most countries are allowed a tourist visa for Japan.
-The tourist visa is the most easily attainable visa and for many countries, it does not require you to apply before coming to Japan, since you can apply for it at the airport once you arrive.
+Most countries are allowed a tourist visa for Japan.
+It does not require you to apply for the visa before coming to Japan, since the visa is granted upon arrival.

 Depending on the country, there are different lengths of stay allotted to applicants of the tourist visa, ranging from 14 days to a maximum of 6 months.
 A tourist visa is restrictive in other areas as well.
-For example, it prohibits its owner from participating in work of any kind, including part time work, and it does not allow its owner to sign contracts or open a Japanese bank account.
+For example, it prohibits its owner from participating in work of any kind, including part time work.
+It also does not allow its owner to sign contracts or open a Japanese bank account.

-The working-holiday visa for Japan is only available for citizens of Australia, New Zealand, Canada, the Republic of Korea, France, Germany, the United Kingdom, Ireland and Denmark, and residents of Taiwan and Hong Kong.
+The working holiday visa for Japan is only available for citizens of a few select countries, including Australia, New Zealand, Canada, Sweden, Spain and more.
 This 1-year visa is designed to allow citizens of foreign countries to move to Japan to deepen their understanding of Japanese culture and strengthen intercultural relations.
 It will allow its owner to participate in part-time or full-time work.
-Applications to this type of visa are time-sensitive: in most countries, you need to be no older than 30 in order to apply.
+Applications of this type of visa are time-sensitive: in most countries, you need to be no older than 30 in order to apply.